For Court Hearings During COVID-19 Pandemic

 - Once a schedule is set for the exchange of materials, parties are to comply with the directions below for making electronic documents available for the hearing.
 If necessary, a teleconference may be arranged with an Administrative Judge or designate for directions respecting what materials are required and how they are to be provided to the Court.

-- In general, hearing materials are to be uploaded to CaseLines or provided to the court through a document sharing platform provided by the parties.
-Unless a Divisional Court Administrative Judge or Divisional Court staff provide different directions, materials are to be uploaded as follows and in accordance with the following deadlines:
+- In general, hearing materials are to be uploaded to CaseLines.
+Parties will receive an email with a CaseLines link.
+Unless a Divisional Court Administrative Judge or Divisional Court staff provide different directions, materials are to be uploaded on CaseLines as follows and in accordance with the following deadlines:

 - Unless the Court approves an expedited or modified schedule, all materials are to be uploaded at least four weeks before the hearing date.
 (This does not apply to deadlines for the compendium for oral argument, counsel sheet or costs outline, which are addressed below.)